Securing Your Home Network

 If you are not using a VPN on your router - or if the VPN setup instructions did not specify a DNS resolver to use - I suggest adding an encrypted resolver of your choice.
 Privacy Guides offers an excellent list of choices.

 Be sure to enable any firewalls if they are not enabled and to disable Universal Plug-and-Play (sometimes abbreviated “UPnP”) as this setting is frequently abused by malicious actors to plant malware and compromise your network.

-Disable WPS (WiFi Protected Setup) if it's available.
-This the feature where you push a button on the router and it adds new devices automatically.
-This feature may be tempting and easy to use, but it's also extremely easy to abuse.
+Disable WPS (WiFi Protected Setup) if it’s available.
+This is the feature where you push a button on the router and it adds new devices automatically.
+This feature may be tempting and easy to use, but it’s also extremely easy to abuse.
 Disabling it will dramatically secure your network.

 Disable the option for remote access, if such an option exists and is enabled.